 The programme combines urban planning and energy management.
 Students gain in-depth engineering skills and innovation management techniques and study at two of the four European universities that offer the programme through EIT InnoEnergy.
 Graduates play a critical role in shaping a rapidly urbanising world, and contribute to create smarter, more sustainable and resource-efficient communities.

 The programme combines technical competences with skills in innovation and entrepreneurship.
 The programme has a strong focus on integrating education, research and business modules in its curriculum, with active industry involvement.
 Students choose one of six technical specialisation tracks.
 Graduates work with system and software development, product management, business development, start-ups and consulting.

 The programme combines technical competences in the comprehensive field of Information and Communication Technology with strong skills in innovation and entrepreneurship.
 Students create an individual curriculum based on their interest in different areas of ICT and study at two European universities.
 Graduates receive a double degree and excellent qualifications for managerial posts in global markets.

-The programme provides skills and knowledge in the design, development and evaluation of interactive products and media.
-Students can explore topics related to human-computer interaction, user experience, sonic and visual media.
+The programme provides skills and knowledge in designing, developing and evaluating interactive products and media.
+You will explore topics related to human-computer interaction, user experience, and sonic and visual media.
 We encourage students to work on projects that matter to them and respond to societal challenges.
-Graduates are experts in industry and academia, and some start their own company.
+Graduates are experts in industry and academia, and some start their own companies.